Slackadays/Clipboard/README.md

     </a>
 </p>

-The Clipboard project is a super-easy-to-use terminal clipboard manager with tons of cool and useful features.
+The Clipboard project is a super easy-to-use terminal clipboard manager with tons of cool and useful features.

-We can do even better.
+That's nice.
+But we can do even better.

 Clipboard is _<ins>your</ins>_ time and effort saver to use **anytime and anywhere.** Have a helper with a perfect memory always by your side.
 Cut, copy, paste, add, remove, and make note of **anything** in your terminal at the literal press of a button!
 You'll be sitting on a sunny beach in the Caribbean sipping a papaya smoothie with the love of your life in no time.
 Ok, so maybe that last part won't actually happen, but you get the idea: